-- 40 In this Security Target, the terms: - "M4M" means MIFARE4Mobile®(b) - "M4M-DESFire" denotes the part of MIFARE4Mobile® featuring MIFARE® DESFire® EV1(c), - "M4M-Classic" denotes the part of MIFARE4Mobile® featuring MIFARE® Classic. - Note: The ES is not part of the TOE and is out of scope of the evaluation, except Neslib and M4M-DESFire, when they are embedded.
+- M4M-Classic can only be used if the Crypto1 is active (this hardware cryptographic accelerator is dedicated to MIFARE Classic support, thus not in the scope of this evaluation). - 44 In this Security Target, the terms: - "M4M" means MIFARE4Mobile®(b) - "M4M-DESFire" denotes the part of MIFARE4Mobile® featuring MIFARE® DESFire® EV1(c). - "M4M-Classic" denotes the part of MIFARE4Mobile® featuring MIFARE Classic®(d). - Note: The ES is not part of the TOE and is out of scope of the evaluation, except NesLib and M4M-DESFire, when they are embedded.